slaclab/sdf-docs/getting-started.md

 #### $SCRATCH Storage :id=scratch

 We provide a small shared $SCRATCH space that is globally shared on all Compute Nodes.
 This is similar to $LSCRATCH but is not just locally bound to a single node.
-It is also not purged after each job, but upon a schedule whereby any data which has not been read/modified over 1 month??? will be automatically deleted.
+It is also not purged after each job, but upon a schedule whereby any data which has not been read/modified over 31 days will be automatically deleted.
 If you wish to keep the data for longer, then we recommend moving the data into [$GROUP storage](#group).
 Due to the nature of the performance edge of this storage, we also enforce a quota. $SCRATCH is especially useful for temporary data such as checkpoints and application input and output.

 ?> __TODO__ what is quota? what conditions is it enforced?